adgarnier/card_game/README.md

 # 🎮 Friend & Friends Game Collection

-Welcome to the **Friend&Friend Game Collection**!
+Welcome to the **Friend & Friends Game Collection**!
 This project contains original games, each developed using Python and Pygame.
 Whether you're in the mood for strategy, arcade action, puzzles, or simulation—there’s something here for everyone.

 ---